YLMustafa/citi_bikes/README.md

 ## Tableau Dashboards
-Interactive dashboards showcasing clustering results and spatial trip patterns are available here: https://public.tableau.com/app/profile/leyla.efe/viz/CitiBikes_17509249164740/Story1?publish=yes
+Interactive dashboards showcasing clustering results and spatial trip patterns are available here: https://public.tableau.com/app/profile/leyla.efe/viz/CitiBikes_17509249164740/Story1?publish=yes *This storyboard highlights only the key steps and insights most relevant to the final results.
+While the full analysis included additional exploration and testing, this dashboard focuses on the findings that had the greatest impact on shaping the conclusions.*

 ## Final Presentation
 Summary of insights and recommendations presented in:
 [Insert link or path to PowerPoint or PDF presentation]

-*Note: Visualisations and analyses presented here support understanding the earliest Citi Bike usage patterns, informing system development and urban mobility planning.*
+*Visualisations and analyses presented here support understanding the earliest Citi Bike usage patterns, informing system development and urban mobility planning.*